rntprch/Interpretation-multimodal-LLMs-trained-for-medical-domain/README.md

 # Interpretation of Multimodal LLMs Trained for Medical Domain
-This repository consists of several jupyter notebooks with different LLM interpretation techniques
+This repository consists of several jupyter notebooks with different Multimodal LLMs interpretation techniques

 Used model: https://github.com/microsoft/LLaVA-Med
 ## Problem